 - Organization: read the recipe first and ensure you have ingredients at the correct temperatures, equipment, and enough workspace.
 This will make the process so much easier!

 - Storage: the cupcakes and the frosting can be made in advance.
-Store the cakes well covered in plastic wrap or an airtight container for up to 3 days at room temperature, or frozen for up to a month.
-The frosting keeps for several weeks in the refrigerator in a covered container.
+Store the cakes well covered in plastic wrap, in an airtight container for up to 3 days at room temperature or frozen for up to a month.
+The frosting can be kept in a covered container for several weeks in the refrigerator.

 - Pan variations: this recipe can be baked in three 8-inch layers or 1 sheet cake.
 You'll need to adjust baking times.